escobard/cloud-apps/README.md

 ### Starting point for more complex systems

-The system and its applications can be leveraged as a starting point (or blueprint / boilerplate) for more complex systems and applications.
+The system and its applications can be re-used as a starting point (or blueprint / boilerplate) for more complex systems and applications.
 Each application provides common design patterns that can be leveraged to facilitate development of new features.
 All applications are containerized with Docker, ready to be deployed as-is to any cloud provider that supports Docker.

 ### Blueprint for automated tests with CircleCI